Deepak-GitHub1474/Blog/README.md

     there are user authorization is require to perform CRUD operation, which makes your blog secure.

-## Usage
+## Use

-- TO use the application users needs to register first by filling all the inputs field.
+- To use the application, users needs to register first by filling all the input fields.
 - After successfully register user can use their email and password to login.
 - As soon as user login, user will land on home page of blogs.
-- Now user will have access to add their own blog, later can edit or delete their own blogs.
+- Now user will have access to add their blog, later can edit or delete their blogs.
-- There is My Blog navigation which will show only their own blogs.
+- There is My Blog navigation which will show only their blogs.
+- There is dedicated edit page where use can update their blog.
 - Easy to log out by just click on Logout button.

 ## Features: